threefoldtech/home/contribution/development_process.md

 If an issue/story has `priority_critical` it means that the stakeholders need continuous updates of the progress, so a minimum of twice/day update is required

 ETA should always be part of the comment.
 It's an estimation so it can vary with new findings but it's a good way to project completeness

+### Home Repo

+Home repo is a specific one, its the starting point of all development.

+Its home of the description of the projects (by means of issues with label ```type_project```)

+It links to all products & components

+DO NOT PUT
+- bugs / fr here